pagalvin/TypeScriptCarousel/README.md

 # index.html (the important bits)

-The boostrap carousel magic hides in <carousel> directive.
+The boostrap carousel magic hides in the *carousel* directive.

     <body data-ng-app="app" data-ng-controller="Controllers.LandingPageController as vm">
         ...